Greg-Boggs/html5up-twenty/README.md

 Content Types
 -----
-Post: Used for pages.
-I know, I'm a rebel.
+Page: Used for pages.
+I know.
 blog: Used for blog entries.
 form: Used for the contact form.